 Don’t give up.

-If you do, the consequences, especially if you have children will be echo in eternity and they will never get over it.
+If you do give up, the consequences, especially if you have children will be echo in eternity and they will never get over it.
 They will always remember when you walked out on your wife, and on them.
-They will blame themselves, if they are little, not matter how many times you tell them it was not their fault.
+They will blame themselves, if they are little, no matter how many times you tell them it was not their fault, they wlll blame themselves either submliminally or directly.

 Don’t give up brother.